 3GPP TSG-SA thanks GSMA OPG for their LS on clarifications on consent management.

-3GPP TSG-SA has reviewed the questions from GSMA OPG in their LS on clarifications on consent management in SP-240526 and the related replies in SP-240551 from 3GPP TSG SA WG3 and SP-240553 from 3GPP TSG SA WG6.

-3GPP TSG SA would like to clarify that 3GPP TSG SA WG6 has specified the support of RNAA (Resource owner-aware Northbound API Access), as part of CAPIF in Rel.18 in TS 23.222, and the detailed specification for CAPIF RNAA has been specified by SA3 in TS 33.122.
-Additionally, 3GPP TSG SA WG SA6 has initiated a Rel.19 study on CAPIF (FS_CAPIF_Ph3 in SP-231357 ) to further enhance CAPIF for user consent management (RNAA).
+3GPP TSG SA would like to clarify that 3GPP TSG SA WG6 has specified the support of RNAA (Resource owner-aware Northbound API Access), as part of CAPIF in Rel.18 in TS 23.222, and the detailed security specification for CAPIF RNAA has been specified by SA3 in TS 33.122.
+Additionally, 3GPP TSG SA WG SA6 has initiated a Rel.19 study on CAPIF (FS_CAPIF_Ph3 in SP-231357 ), which includes in its scope further enhancement to CAPIF for user consent management (RNAA).
 GSMA OPG is invited to provide any feedback to the on-going study captured in TR 23.700-22.

 3GPP TSG SA would like to inform that the purpose of the user consent framework Annex V in TS 33.501 is for providing technical means to manage subscriber permissions at the operator domain such that Network Functions of the 3GPP system can request or can be provisioned/configured with subscriber-related data in accordance with local laws and regulations.
 These permissions are stored in UDM/UDR.

-In addition, it is worth mentioning that there are two other specifications that also handle consent in some format, namely:
+In addition, it is worth mentioning that there are two other specifications that also handle consent, namely:

-TS 23.273– UE LCS Privacy profile, that apply for user consent enforcement in the 5G System Location Services (i.e., UE LCS privacy feature).
+- TS 23.273– UE LCS Privacy profile, that apply for user consent enforcement in the 5G System Location Services (i.e., UE LCS privacy feature).
 This includes the enforcement of user consent for LCS services in GMLC and NEF (when location services are accessed via NEF).

-TS 32.422– MDT User Consent, that apply for user consent enforcement for the mechanisms used for the control and configuration of the Trace, Minimization of Drive Test (MDT).
+- TS 32.422– MDT User Consent, that apply for user consent enforcement for the mechanisms used for the control and configuration of the Trace, Minimization of Drive Test (MDT).

 UE LCS Privacy profile and MDT User Consent information are stored in UDM/UDR.

-Information stored in UDM/UDR and CCF, with respect to TS 23.273, TS 32.422, TS 23.222 and TS 33.122, should be independent from each other to avoid conflicting scenarios that can be a violation to privacy laws and regulations.

 In addition to above comments, the following answers are provided to the received questions.

 Q1.
 When NEF or EES (as trusted AF) is exposing APIs using CAPIF RNAA, how is NEF or EES utilizing the UDM’s user consent information for processing authorization for API consumer/invoker?